sanguino/todo-app/presentation/slides.md

   target: build-env
 ...
 ```
-- This will stop after executing unit-test.
-For example in a PR / MR you could execute it until unit test, and all the stages after merging it with master.
+- This will stop after executing unit-test stage.
+For example in a PR / MR you could execute it until unit test stages, and when merging it with master you could execute all stages.

 ---